 The cheaper tours typically have part-time student tour guides.
 Their English was always good, but sometimes their knowledge and explanations were lacking.
 Food and drink were also usually limited.

 All in all, if you want to try good food, the cheaper tours are still a great option.
-However, if you’re a bit of a culinary, history, or cultural nerd who wants to ask a lot of questions, perhaps a more expensive option is better.
+However, if you’re a bit of a culinary, history, or cultural nerd who wants to ask many questions, perhaps a more expensive option is better.